 The following programs and series are presented annually in addition to some of our more basic seminars and workshops.
 See our calendar of upcoming events for specific dates.
 RSVP for upcoming events in your ROSCOE account.

-- Exploring Opportunities - The Exploring Opportunities program series will be returning during the 2012-2013 academic year.
-Each segment of this series will examine a distinct practice area through a moderated discussion with a panel of experienced practitioners.
+Exploring Opportunities – Each segment of this series will examine a distinct practice area through a moderated discussion with a panel of experienced practitioners.
 We firmly believe that students benefit from learning about the broad spectrum of practice areas available to law school graduates.
 Getting exposed to these distinct practice areas early in your legal education allows you time to explore, gain experience, and better prepare yourself for the post-graduate job search.

 Nebraska Law has a robust and very supportive alumni base.
 Whether you are looking to make connections in Washington D.C., Los Angeles, California or places in between, we have alumni who have been helpful and gracious with their assistance.